markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 not likely to be guessed, and it trips up beginners regularly.

 Would it help to adopt a two-space rule?
-The problem is that such a rule, together with the rule allowing 1--3 spaces indentation of the initial list marker, allows text that is indented *less than* the original list marker to be included in the list item.
+The problem is that such a rule, together with the rule allowing up to three spaces of indentation for the initial list marker, allows text that is indented *less than* the original list marker to be included in the list item.
 For example, `Markdown.pl` parses